Quick guide to snakeheads

 Rainbow snakehead (Channa bleheri)

 This is a small, relatively peaceful member of the dwarf snakehead complex.
-The Rainbow is among the most colourful of all snakeheads and reaching about 20cm/7.8” is as suited for the community tank as the Dwarf — and, like the Dwarf, the Rainbow will be best kept at cooler temperatures.
+Channa bleheri is among the most colourful of all snakeheads and reaching about 20cm/7.8”.
+Rainbows will be best kept at cooler temperatures, too.
+So ensure you drop the temperature over winter and reduce water changes during this time.

 Banka snakehead (Channa bankanensis)

-This is probably the most demanding snakehead in terms of water conditions.
+Probably the most demanding snakehead with regards to water conditions.

 Despite growing to only 23cm/9” the Banka is aggressive and best kept in a species tank.